 There is absolutely no doubt in my mind that it was my involvement in Project Puccini, and my later participation in the Opera Queensland Community Chorus for G20 “Colour Me Brisbane” that finally helped me across the finish line to sing again.
 My unpredictable and unreliable voice was exercised for most of the year, rehearsing and singing arias in great company, and under the guidance of wonderful musicians including, but not limited to, Jason Barry-Smith and Narelle French.
 Not only are they talented and accomplished, but their support and kindness helped me to regain my lost confidence and sense of self.
 It is one thing to be teaching students who are passing exams with Honours and winning Championships, Bursaries and competitions, and quite another to get up and sing yourself with a damaged voice.
 It is even harder if you are a singing teacher because the general public have expectations of your level of performance, but no knowledge of personal health issues.

 The true professionals, real musicians, will always support others.
 No one gets ahead by trampling down those who are climbing a ladder.
 I am still working on my voice, still studying, still on the journey with cancer, but I have had many angels step up to help me, and walk alongside.
 An honest Standardbred mare who failed in her career on the track, and a young Quarter Horse gelding who lent me some of his bold attitude, my good and true horses who lent me their wings when I needed to feel freedom.
 Doctor Jessica, my skilled surgeon, and my Oncologist – who is extra special because he also plays the clarinet.
 Friends who asked me to sing at their charity concerts despite my voice not being at an optimum.
 The Welsh of St Davids, Blackstone, who welcomed me into their community, taught me Welsh, and were ever generous with praise.
 My students who remained faithful to me, and worked harder than ever.
 My daughters who tirelessly visited me in hospital after work, and who were brave enough to point out the fact when I was depressed, and needed to seek help.
 My mentor, Gordon, and my teacher from days gone by, Beverley.
-My friend, Kelly Bond, and Charlie Dale who, ill himself, dragged along, time and again, to help me at shows, and tack up my horse when I was too weak to lift a saddle on to her back.
+My friend, Kelly Bond, who helped me at shows, and tacked up my horse when I was too weak to lift a saddle on to her back.
 My friend, Faye, who is always there for me.
 And lastly, the wonderful people at Opera Queensland who just happened to come along with exactly the right Opera at just the right time, and helped give me back the gift of song.